hrishikeshgokhale01/Hand-Gesture-Recognition-GUI/README.md

 3. Run the Application: Run the Python script containing the HandGestureRecognitionApp class.
 4. Start Recognition: Click the "Start" button to start the gesture recognition process.
 The program will capture the video from the webcam and begin recognizing hand gestures.
 5. Stop Recognition: Click the "Stop" button to stop the recognition process.
 The video stream will freeze, and the gesture recognition will pause.
 6. Gesture and Finger Status: The detected hand gesture will be displayed on the video stream.
-Additionally, the status bar under the video streams will show the current gesture recognized and the status of each finger (1 when extended, 0 when not extended).
+Additionally, the status bar under the video streams will show the current gesture recognized.

 The project uses TechVidvan's tutorial as a starting point (https://techvidvan.com/tutorials/hand-gesture-recognition-tensorflow-opencv/).